 East of the harbour, the mouth of Gray’s Creek provides another scenic spot to test your shoreline fishing skills and potentially come up with a memorable catch.

-There are a tonne of other great shoreline spots beyond the city’s borders, including the Lancaster wharf to the east and the entrances to the Long Sault Parkway in the west.
+There are a ton of other great shoreline spots beyond the city’s borders, including the Lancaster wharf to the east and the entrances to the Long Sault Parkway in the west.

 Of course, every spot is a potential fishing hole waiting to be discovered so have fun exploring.
 Just remember to be safe and only fish where you’re allowed to do so!